docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 this window automatically adjust the positions of their children for compatability with Photoshop CS (in which the vertical coordinate was measured from outside the frame).
 Default is false.
-Individual panels can override the parent window’s setting.
+Individual panels can override the parent window's setting.

 closeButton - When true, the title bar includes a button to close the